michalraczko/Simple-Data-Analysis-and-Encrypt-App/README.md

 # Simple-Data-Analysis-and-Encrypt-App

-- This is simple data analysis and encrypting app.
+- This is a simple data analysis and encryption app.